a-hubbard/vivax_microhap/results/notebooks/tidy_microhap_uci1223.md

 For each sample, the replicate with the most loci that have 100 reads or more is kept.
 At the same time, any samples where no replicates have 100 reads or more are removed.
+Duffy negative samples are also removed.

 ``` r
 # Read in final, filtered data -----------------------------------------